codesections-personal/codesections/content/blog/greatness-of-static-site-generators-ii/index.md

----
++++
-title: "Greatness of Static Site Generators, Part II"
+title = "Greatness of Static Site Generators, Part II" date = 2018-06-03T11:40:46-04:00
-date: 2018-06-03T11:40:46-04:00
----
++++

-    <p>In the <a href="/blog/why-static-site-generators-are-great/">last post</a>, we talked about the history of website hosting and the rise of dynamic websites powered by PHP.
-Now, we’re going to turn to more recent history and see how content delivery networks have changed the nature of the modern web.</p>
+In the <a href="/blog/why-static-site-generators-are-great/">last post</a>, we talked about the history of website hosting and the rise of dynamic websites powered by PHP.
+Now, we’re going to turn to more recent history and see how content delivery networks have changed the nature of the modern web.

 <h3 id="content-delivery-networks-and-the-global-mobile-web">Content Delivery Networks and the Global, Mobile Web</h3>